AntonioSilvaVaz/shopping/README.md

 ## Features

-- Create new products ors Users
+- Create new products or Users
 - Find new or users products
 - Update user or product information
 - Delete products or Accounts